omgnetwork/elixir-omg/docs/exit_validation.md

 `unchallenged_exit` is raised and reported in the `byzantine_events` in `/status.get`'s response, whenever there is _any_ exit, which is invalid and old.
 "Old" means that its respective challenge required _might be_ approaching scheduled finalization time, or just has been unchallenged for an unjustified amount of time.

-The action to take, when such condition is detected is to _exit all utxos_ held on the child chain.
+The action to take, when such condition is detected is to _exit all UTXOs_ held on the child chain.
 The rationale is that we suspect that the chain is imminent to become invalid, because some funds that shouldn't be exiting are being allowed to exit.
 We do not wait until it's "too late" and report _post factum_ - if we did, our mass exit could end up having too low a priority.